-For Animal Sciences majors interested in careers involving animal sheltering, control, advocacy, protection, and policy
+For Animal Sciences majors interested in careers involving animal control, protection, and policy

 Students eligible: Current University of Illinois students